laurilehmijoki/s3_website/README.md

 ## What jekyll-s3 can do for you

 * Upload your site to AWS S3
-* Distribute your site via AWS Cloudfront
+* Help you use AWS Cloudfront to distribute your Jekyll blog
 * Create the S3 bucket for you

 ## Install